Fiction » Fantasy »

 He became uneasy at her obscured face as she continued to presumably stare at him.
 But after a tilt of her chin, she gave him her side once again.

-"You must be from the Empyrean District if you hold that opinion," she said in a blank tone.
+"You must be from the Empyrean District if you hold that opinion," she said, her tone blank, revealing nothing.

 Zaeden walked a little closer.
 "What makes you say that?"

-"You have an accent for one, and two, only the ones loyal to the Court, who, everyone from the Empyrean District is, feel that their... death, was tragic."
+"You have an accent for one, and two, only the ones loyal to the Court, who everyone from the Empyrean District is, feel that their death... was tragic."
 She gestured to the portrait without looking at him.
+Her hand went to rest over her chest, fingers fidgeting with a thin chain hanging from her neck.

 He smirked, crossing his arms.
 "I'm not from the Empyrean District, and I am not loyal to the Court.
 And while I do have an accent, I must point out that you do as well."